Dates and Times

 Recipients of CPT’s brand new HomeRun commission, Milk Presents present an interactive installation exploring gender identity, part of their work on new project BODIY. www.milkpresents.com

 The Coping Chapter by Kittensh*t

 When a character is revealed as having been sexually abused on a TV show or film, it’s used to justify why they are ‘broken.’
 Why they turn to drugs, prostitution, an eating disorder, self-harm; why they commit suicide, can’t have a successful relationship; why they murder people or go onto abuse others.
 And its bollocks!
 The majority of cases of sexual abuse go unreported, so where are all the victims?
 Are they curled up in a ball, whispering to themselves about how life is a misery?
-No. They’re cracking on with life.
+No. So what are they doing?

 Womb by Myah Jeffers

 A teenage girl is on the quest to find herself through male attention.
 She navigates her journey to womanhood by becoming a woman as quickly as she can.
 Or at least she tries to.
 Womb follows the ramblings, thoughts and decisions of a young black girl coming to terms with her sexual desires.
 But ‘he’ doesn’t want her to become too self-‐assured and tries to mould her into his idea of a woman.
 Will she be able to maintain her true sense of self?
 Or will she become consumed by him?

 Suck It Up explores how the shape of a body can also shape a life and draws on relationships to food as a means of emotional control.
 It is an attempt to seek comfort in the uncomfortable.